AGAN-Labs/recycle_it/README.md

 ## Development setup

 ### Setting up workspace
-Create new Conda Env.
+- Create new Conda Env.
-Pull from Remote / Main.
+- Pull from Remote / Main.
-Make sure that you create the recycle_it/data & recycle_it/data/models folders be sure to configure the config.py for each module you are running **IMPORTANT** Ensure that you are always working on a branch, not MAIN.
+- Make sure that you create the recycle_it/data & recycle_it/data/models folders
+be sure to configure the config.py for each module you are running.
+- **IMPORTANT** Ensure that you are always working on a branch, not MAIN.
-Check PATH.
-If geckodriver not found, copy it to one of the directions in PATH.
+- Check PATH.
+If **geckodriver** not found, copy it to one of the directions in PATH.
 ```sh
 import sys